 National Bill of Rights Day

-screen shot 2019 12 15 at 2.04.03 pmOn September 25, 1789, Congress sent the first twelve proposed amendments to the Constitution to the thirteen states for ratification.
+Screen Shot 2019 12 15 at 2.04.03 PMOn September 25, 1789, Congress sent the first twelve proposed amendments to the Constitution to the thirteen states for ratification.
 Of the twelve proposed amendments, numbers three through twelve were ratified by the states and were adopted, effective December 15, 1791.
 These first ten amendments to the Constitution became known as the Bill of Rights.

 The Bill of Rights were proposed by James Madison, who became the fourth President of the United States, in response to the failure in the Constitution to protect individual freedom and basic principles of human liberty.
 The Bill of Rights guarantees certain civil liberties and rights, including, for example, freedom of speech, the press, religion, due process of law, the right to a speedy trial and reserves all powers not delegated to the federal government to the people or the states.